mbacarro/INFO448-HelloAndroid/README.md

     * 1 pt: Figure out how to turn on "Show layout bounds" in Developer options, and take a video of your device with that setting turned on.
 (This is helpful when debugging layout issues in your apps.)
     * 1 pt: Choose another developer option from the Developer Options screen, research what it's used for, and write up a quick paragraph (in your copy of this README file) on whether you believe you will use this feature during class this quarter.

+Something that I found while browsing the Developer Options was Show Taps and Pointer Location.
+Enabling 'Show Taps' will cause a circle to appear under wherever the screen was tapped and continues to follow you until you let go.
+Enabling 'Pointer Location' will do a similar thing but instead of a circle, it will display a crosshair under where you tapped.
+Additionally, it'll provide more information at the top of the screen to display the coordinates of where you are holding/tapping.
+As you move around the numbers will change and it will draw out the path you are making.
+With these features, I feel like we will use this to help figure out interactions within our apps such as swiping, tapping different areas, or other movements (Or something like Pokemon Go where it'll do some calculations on where to aim and how far to throw the pokeball).

 When you turn in the homework in Canvas, put in the link to your GitHub repo.